VNG-Realisatie/nlx/.gitlab/issue_templates/Security issue.md

 **IMPORTANT!
-When reporting an abusable security issue in our production environment, please send an e-mail to support@nlx.io instead of using this form.**
+When reporting an abusable security issue in our production environment, please send an email to security@nlx.io instead of using this form.**

-**When using this form, please select the "confidential" checkbox below this input field.**
+**Please select the "confidential" checkbox below this input field.**

 (Replace warning above and this hint with a summarised description of the security issue.)